alcionai/corso/website/docs/setup/fault-tolerance.md

 The Graph API can, for internal reasons, exhibit extended periods of failures for particular Graph objects.
 In this scenario, bounded retries will be ineffective.
-Unless invoked with the on-error recover option, Corso will skip over these failing objects.
+Unless invoked with the on-error continue option, Corso will skip over these failing objects.
 For backups, it will move forward with backing up other objects belonging to the user and, for restores, it will continue with trying to restore any remaining objects.
 If a multi-user backed is in progress (via `*`